ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 1. Under the created model, click on **Deployments** > **Add Deployment**.
 1. Choose **Web Service**.
 Add a name say `iris_deployment` and an optional description.
 2. Click **Save**.
 On the overview page, click on the name of the new web service.
-Once the status is **ready** (You may have to refresh the page), you can check the scoring-endpoint, code snippets in various programming languages, and API Specification under **Implementation**.
+Once the status is **ready** (You may have to refresh the page), you can check the scoring-endpoint, code snippets in various programming languages, and API Specification under **Implementation** tab of the deployment.
 3. Open a terminal and export the required values for the **cURL** code snippet by replacing the placeholders below
    ```sh
    export IAM_TOKEN='<IAM_TOKEN>'